BIW says it will stay open despite plea from 72 lawmakers

 The union’s calls for BIW to close were only renewed after BIW confirmed a second case of COVID-19 at the shipyard earlier this month.

-Union leaders did not return requests for comment Monday, but Chris Weiers, president of Local S6, told television station WCSH6 last week, “I’d be shocked if there’s not a strike.”
+Union leaders did not return requests for comment Monday, but Chris Weirs, president of Local S6, told television station WCSH6 last week, “I’d be shocked if there’s not a strike.”

 Rob Hopper, a BIW employee for over six years, has both asthma and diabetes.
 He said he’s not concerned about getting sick.
 Instead, he took unpaid leave to protect his son, who has epilepsy, and doesn’t know when he’ll go back to work.